कृण्वन्तो विश्वमार्यम.

 d.
 Jharkhand

-Q.2.Which of the following is the main cause of land degradation in Punjab?
+Q.2.Which of the following is the main cause of land degradation

 a.
 Intensive cultivation